-Cervical spondylosis causes neck pain – often in the over 50s.
+Cervical spondylosis is a common condition that can cause neck and shoulder pain, often in people over 40.
 A GP should check more serious cases affecting the spine.

 Check if it's cervical spondylosis

-- neck and shoulder pain or stiffness – that comes and goes
+- neck and shoulder pain or stiffness that can come and go

 - headaches that often start at the back of the neck